The History of Cyprus Traditional Coffee

 Greek Coffee Served The Traditional Way

-Cultural Persistence: Despite modernization and the influx of global coffee chains, traditional Cypriot coffee culture remains strong.
-Many Cypriots still frequent traditional kafeneio.
+Cultural Persistence: Despite the rise of modern coffee chains, Cypriots continue to cherish their traditional coffee culture.
+Many still prefer traditional kafeneio over trendy cafés.

 Greek Coffee Briki